keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 - You can readily see why a deployment takes so long or why it fails, even when using multiple deployment tools.
-- KLT can capture metrics from multiple data sources using multiple data platforms.
+- KLT can capture DORA metrics and expose them as OpenTelemetry metrics

 To do this,
 Keptn introduces the concept of an `application`,